Bureau of Consular Affairs: Office of Comptroller

 The principal strategic and resource management office for the Bureau of Consular Affairs.

-Office of Consular Systems & Technology
+Office of Consular Systems and Technology

-Develops, installs, and provides training for the Bureau's automated information processing systems.
+Develops, installs, and provides training for the bureau's automated information processing systems.

 Office of Executive Director

-Provides a full range of management support for the Bureau, including management of the Bureau's IT systems and infrastructure, human resources, and controlled consular supplies.
+Provides a full range of management support for the bureau, including management of the bureau's IT systems and infrastructure, human resources, and controlled consular supplies.

 Office of Fraud Prevention

 Dedicated to providing resources, tools, and information that enhances consular officers' ability to detect and deter passport and visa fraud.

 Office of Overseas Citizen Services

 Advises and supports U.S. citizens and U.S. embassies and consulates around the world in such matters as: